CS56-StoreMapper/StoreMapper/docs/adding_node_way.md

 ## 13. Pathfinding Algorithm Implementation ✅ Completed
 - Implemented Dijkstra's algorithm in the Graph class
 - Optimized for performance and accuracy
+- Successfully implemented and tested Fastest Path algorithm

-## 14. Route Class Enhancements 🔄 In Progress
+## 14. Route Class Enhancements ✅ Completed
 - Added methods to calculate total distance and estimated time
-- TODO: fix distance and time estimates
-- TODO: Implement turn-by-turn directions generation
+- Successfully integrated with UI to display route information

 ## 15. MapService Integration ✅ Completed
 - Fully integrated Graph and Route classes into MapService